Member-only story

 Virtual machines emulate fully separated computer systems with their own complete operating systems (OS).
 To manage and provide VM service to the end-users, Hypervisors are needed to run various VMs on a shared infrastructure.
 As shown in the picture above, there are two types of Hypervisors.
 The main difference between a Type 1 and a Type 2 Hypervisor is the underlying Host Operating system that is only present on the Type 2 Hypervisor.
 VMs are a standard offering of Azure, Google Cloud, and AWS.

 Containers only require the components of the Operating System that is required to run the application.
 Typically Linux and Windows are used as Operating Systems that talk directly to the Container Engine.
 Each container shares the host OS kernel and, usually, the binaries and libraries, too.
-For the efficient use of…
+For the efficient use of resources, shared components are read-only that reduces the container's size and increases the startup time.
+With the release of Docker in 2013, containers rapidly gain popularity.

 --